Andrew-S-Rosen/covalent-hpc-plugin/README.md

 ## Troubleshooting

 The most common cause of issues is related to the job scheduler details (i.e. the `resource_spec_kwargs` and the `job_attributes_kwargs`).
-If your job fails on the remote machine, check the `~/.psij` directory for a history and various log files associated with your attempted job submissions.
+If your job fails on the remote machine, set `cleanup=False` and then check the files left behind in the working directory as well as the `~/.psij` directory for a history and various log files associated with your attempted job submissions.

 ## Release Notes